If you're like me and you're tired of saying "electronic log" and "Jeremy Peter Green," then this is the clog for you.

 "I am living proof that there is nothing that can stop you from achieving your goals but yourself.
 Tourette Syndrome does not make you 'different.'
 Everyone is different and unique and that is what makes life interesting.
 I tell myself every day, I cannot change how God made me and I would never want to.
 Take what you are given and make the very best of it."

-The first sentence isn't Tourette syndrome–specific. and is just standard garbage that people need to stop saying to our kids so much.
+The first sentence isn't Tourette Syndrome–specific. and is just standard bullshit that people need to stop saying to our kids so much.
 Do you understand how many narcissistic self-important monsters I have to deal with who are around my age because we are all told this as kids?
 Please, please stop.

 Unlike Miss Iowa, if I could get rid of Tourette's, I would with no hesitation.
 There's no pretending something is a blessing when it causes you pain and interrupts whatever you're doing every three seconds or so.